Regression-type analysis for block maxima on block maxima: Introduction

 Since the approach in \eqref{gevx} is built from the univariate theory of extremes it is not tailored for conditioning on another variable being extreme as it fails to take on board information from the dependence structure between the extremes.
+Additionally, the method proposed in this work is loosely related to quantile regression \citep{koenker1978}, whose original version consists in modeling the conditional quantile of a response $Y$ given a covariate $\mathbf{X} = (X_1, \dots, X_p)^{\T}$ in a linear fashion, that is